JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 ## Send your own counter offer example to someone you trust for review

-Finally, after you use the counter offer example above to write your own salary negotiation email, send it to a couple friends or family members for review.
+Finally, after you use the counter offer letter sample above to write your own salary negotiation letter, send it to a couple friends or family members for review.
 They might find some typos or suggest some ways you can tighten it up or make it better.
 You can always remove the specific details of your job offer and counter offer if you’re not comfortable sharing them.

 <div class="ad-box">
 	<p><strong>What's next?</strong> To determine your counter offer or plan your next steps after sending this salary negotiation email, use this <a href="{{ site.baseurl }}/salary-negotiation-script/">salary negotiation script</a>!</p>